wxjiao/wxjiao.github.io/_pages/openings.md

 ### Internship/Bachelor/Master projects for students at other universities
 I usually do not have the bandwidth to take on bachelor or master students from other universities.
 However, if you think you are an **exceptionally** good fit, feel free to reach out.

 If you are interested in an internship, please apply to our [Student Summer Research Fellowship program](https://www.inf.ethz.ch/studies/summer-research-fellowship.html).
 If you think you are an **exceptionally** good fit and have significant research experience already, you can reach out.
-However, please note that we get too many internship requests.
-We may not be able to respond to your emails.
+However, please note that we get too many internship requests. **We may not be able to respond to your emails**.